The Measure

 Its impact

-Higher coherence usually means the traditions are telling a more unified story.
-Lower coherence points to productive tension, transition, or competing life themes.
+Higher coherence means the traditions are telling a more unified story about you.
+Lower coherence points to productive tension, transition, or competing life themes — each valuable in its own right.

 Why it changes